We are currently campaigning on a number of issues that are of concern to our service.

 You do this by making a complaint to the Advertising Standards Authority (ASA) which has the power to ban adverts that break the rules.

-As part of its Mad about the Ad campaign Citizens Advice is currently focussing on misleading letting agent ads.
+As part of its Mad about the Ad campaign Citizens Advice is currently focusing on misleading letting agent ads.